If you have a seat on a plane, shouldn’t you also have a seat assignment?

 Rosa paid an extra $318 for seats.
 She’s traveling with two kids, and “I would utterly panic if I arrived and had no seats,” she adds.

-This is part of a bigger process called “unbundling” in which airlines are separating everything that used to come with an airline seat, including the ability to check luggage, have a confirmed seat reservation, be served a meal and even have the ability to bring a carry-on bag.
+Airlines are part of a larger process called “unbundling,” where they separate everything that used to accompany an airline seat, including the ability to check luggage, make a confirmed reservation, receive a meal, and even bring a carry-on bag.
 Air carriers see these “extras” as revenue opportunities, and they’re not shy about asking you, their valued customers, for more.
+(Related: In travel, what you see isn’t always what you get.)

-But parsing the seat and the seat reservation is bordering on the absurd.
-It doesn’t cost an airline anything extra to confirm a seat, for starters.
+But parsing the seat and the reservation is bordering on the absurd.
+It doesn’t cost an airline anything extra to confirm for starters.
 It also unfairly targets the kind of air travelers who can least afford to pay for the “luxury” of a confirmed seat: families with young children.
+(Here’s how to survive a long flight in economy class and avoid jet lag.)